-- Ensure you have a target device that is correctly configured to generate performance data.
+- Ensure you have a device that is correctly configured to generate performance data.
 You can use many Android devices off-the-shelf.
-A list of the recommended consumer devices that support Streamline is available from https://developer.arm.com/tools-and-software/graphics-and-gaming/arm-mobile-studio/support/supported-devices. - If you are building your own device software, ensure that your kernel configuration includes the options that are described in Kernel configuration menu options .
+A list of the consumer devices that we have tested to support Streamline is available from Supported Devices. - If you are building your own device software, ensure that your kernel configuration includes the options that are described in Kernel configuration menu options .